jcrosskey/metalrec/README.md

 - Type `./mpi_align -h` or `./mpi_metalrec -h` for help to run the programs.
 - Example for running MPI version to correct all the long reads in the .bam files: mpirun -np total_CPU_number -c config_file -od EC -log ERROR

-- BAM files need to be sorted and indexed before being used as input to MetaLREC
+- BAM files need to be sorted and indexed before being used as input to MetaLREC.
+Full read sequence with soft clip is required, as well as CIGAR string and NM tag in the alignment result.

 ## Contributor
 * For questions and suggestions, contact JJ Crosskey, jjchai01@gmail.com